Remote MCP endpoint exposing EULER partners, deals, referrals, commissions, incentives and onboarding flows to any MCP-compatible AI client.

 flow_steps Manage Flow Steps Write — destructivecustomer

+Deprecated (removed after 2026-07-15): use `flows_manage` (action='create_or_edit_step' or 'deactivate_step') instead.
 Create, edit, or deactivate Steps inside a Flow. action='create_or_edit' creates/edits a step (requires flow_id, name, description, os_flow_step_type, order_temp, entity_key='create'|'edit'). action='deactivate' enables/disables an existing step (requires flow_id, flow_step_id, step_status='Active'|'Inactive', entity_key='step').
 To list attachable resources (content/agreement/quiz) before creating a step, use `flow_step_attachments`.
 Note: `entity_key` overloads two distinct discriminators across the two actions — see its field description.

 Actionscreate_or_editdeactivate

-Parameters 17
+Parameters 18

 • actionstring required